raj-rao-rr/Variance-Risk-Premia/README.md

 *	MATLAB 2020a with the following toolboxes (Econometrics, Optimization, Financial
 * Python 3.6 with the followinh libraries (Pandas)
 *	Bloomberg Professional Services or Refinitiv (formerly Thomson Reuters) for historical data
-*	System environment with 2 GB of memory
+*	Matlab system environment with 2 GB of memory

 ## 3	Code Structure
 ### 3.1 	Outline
-The code base follows a linear order of execution, starting with the `main.m` file.
+The project code follows a linear order of execution, starting with the `main.m` file.

 - main.m
   - Temp/INIT.mat